precision-sustainable-ag/OpenCV_Competition2021/Data_Collection/collect-depth-data/Readme.md

 The run.sh file has all the commands which will make the MM move in the positive direction (left to right) while the oak-d camera will collect images, and come back in the negative direction (right to left) making a video.
 The files will be saved on a folder...

+### Upload the files to Azure

+Copy the path to the folder that needs to be uploaded.

+On the temrinal run:

+`python3 blob_upload.py + folder path`

 ### 00_control_exp_ISO_mono.py